navinpokala/MultiWormTracker2024/README.md

 # MultiWormTracker2024

 MATLAB-based worm tracking software, optimized for MATLAB 2024b

-Make sure that you have the Matlab image processing toolbox installed.
+Make sure that you have the Matlab image processing and statistics toolboxes installed.

 Launch matlab.